Toy Story 3 (video game): Gameplay

 Toy Box mode takes place in a western town that can be freely roamed and customized by the player.
 Toy Box mode features missions from Mayor Hamm, townsfolk, and other toys.
 Compared to the Xbox 360 and PS3 versions, the Wii, Windows and Mac OS X versions have fewer Toy Box options for gameplay and town customization, and they lack a multiplayer option.
 The PS2 and PSP versions exclude the Toy Box mode entirely, and also lack multiplayer.

 The PlayStation 3 version of the game features exclusive content such as the ability to play as Emperor Zurg in Toy Box mode, in addition to Buzz, Woody and Jessie.
 Players can drive around in Zurg's custom vehicle as well as blast at enemies using his trigun.
 Zurg has his own set of missions, and his primary goal is to eliminate Buzz.
 In addition, the game also features compatibility with the PlayStation Move motion controller, and there are also downloadable mini-games designed specifically for the Move that could be downloaded for free from the PlayStation Store.

-An iOS mobile application for iPhone and iPod Touch includes two built-in games: the free Woody's Wild Ride, in which the player controls Woody while riding his horse Bullseye across 10 levels; and Toy Story Mania, which includes a set of minigames.
+An iOS mobile application for iPhone and iPod Touch includes two built-in games: the free Woody's Wild Ride, in which the player controls Woody while riding his horse Bullseye across 10 levels; and the premium Toy Story Mania, in which includes a set of carnival mini games, stages, levels and prizes.
 The application also allows the player to use their iPhone or iPod Touch as a controller for the Macintosh version.

-If the Nintendo DS version is played on a system with a camera (such as a Nintendo DSi), the player can use the audio modulator to alter their recorded voices.
+The Nintendo DS version supports a Nintendo DSi exclusive feature, where the player can use the audio modulator to alter their recorded voices.

 Plot

-Toy Story 3: The Video Game is based on the film.
-Sheriff Woody, Buzz Lightyear, Jessie, and others are among toys who previously belonged to a boy named Andy.
+Toy Story 3 is based on the film.
+Sheriff Woody, Buzz Lightyear, Jessie, and others are among toys that previously belonged to a boy named Andy.
 Now 17 years old, Andy has donated his toys to a girl named Bonnie before leaving for college.
-Three of Andy's toys – Hamm, Rex and Slinky Dog – tell Bonnie's original toys about an adventure they had prior to being donated to Bonnie.
-Andy's toys explain that they were donated to the Sunnyside Daycare center, run by a friendly stuffed bear named Lotso.
-The toys later learn that Sunnyside is a toy prison run by Lotso, who turns out to be a disgruntled ruler of the daycare toys.
+Three of Andy's toys – Hamm, Rex and Slinky Dog – tell Bonnie's original toys about an adventure they had before being donated to Bonnie.
+Andy's toys explain that they were donated to the Sunnyside Daycare center, run by a stuffed bear named Lotso.
+The toys later learn that Sunnyside is a toy prison run by Lotso, a disgruntled ruler of the daycare toys.
 Andy's toys escape through a trash chute and wind up in a garbage truck, which takes them to a landfill, where they are about to be destroyed by a trash shredder.
-In the PlayStation 2 (PS2) and PlayStation Portable (PSP) versions, the toys are saved by Andy's Alien toys (like in the film).
-In the other versions, it is Woody, Buzz and Jessie who save the other toys.
+In the PlayStation 2 (PS2), PlayStation Portable (PSP), and Nintendo DS versions, the toys are saved by Andy's Alien toys (like in the film).
+In the other versions, Woody, Buzz, and Jessie save the other toys.
 In addition, the PS2 and PSP versions feature only Rex telling the story, through drawings that he has created.